Judah Leon Magnes: Biography

-Magnes's views of the Jewish people was strongly influenced by First Hebrew's Rabbi Levy, and it was at First Hebrew's building on 13th and Clay that Magnes first began preaching.
+Magnes's views of the Jewish people were strongly influenced by First Hebrew's Rabbi Levy, and it was at First Hebrew's building on 13th and Clay that Magnes first began preaching.
 His bar mitzvah speech of 1890 was quoted at length in the Oakland Tribune.

 Magnes graduated from Oakland High School as a valedictorian in 1894.
 He then studied at the University of Cincinnati, where he gained a degree of notoriety in a campaign against censorship of the "Class annual" of 1898 by the university faculty.
 He graduated from the University of Cincinnati with an A.B. in 1898.
 He also attended rabbinical seminary at Hebrew Union College, and was ordained a rabbi in June 1900.
 He then went to study in Germany.
 He studied Judaism at the Berlin Jewish College, Lehranstalt, and pursued his doctoral studies at Berlin University, where he studied under Friedrich Paulsen and Friedrich Delitzsch, and at the University of Heidelberg.
-It was while he was in Berlin that he became an ardent Zionist.
+It was while he was in Berlin that he began embracing aspects of Zionist thought, though always strongly opposing its nationalistic elements.
 He spent time traveling through Eastern Europe, and visited Jewish communities in Germany, Poland, and Galicia.
 In December 1902, he received a PhD in Philosophy from the University of Heidelberg, and returned to the United States in 1903.

 On October 19, 1908, Magnes married Beatrice Lowenstein of New York, who happened to be Louis Marshall's sister-in-law.

 New York

 In America, he spent most of his professional life in New York City, where he helped found the American Jewish Committee in 1906.
-Magnes was also one of the most influential forces behind the organization of the Jewish community in the city, serving as president throughout its existence from 1908 to 1922.
+Magnes was also an influential force behind the organization of the Jewish community in the city, serving as president throughout its existence from 1908 to 1922.
 The Kehillah oversaw aspects of Jewish culture, religion, education and labor issues, in addition to helping to integrate America's German and East European Jewish communities.
 He was also the president of the Society for the Advancement of Judaism from 1912 to 1920.

-The religious views Magnes extolled as a Reform rabbi were not at all within the mainstream.
+The religious views Magnes extolled as a Reform rabbi were not within the mainstream.
 Magnes favored a more traditional approach to Judaism, fearing the overly assimilationist tendencies of his peers.
 Magnes delivered a Passover sermon in 1910 at Congregation Emanu-El of the City of New York in which he advocated changes in the Reform ritual to incorporate elements of traditional Judaism, expressing his concern that younger members of the congregation were driven to seek spirituality in other religions that cannot be obtained at Congregation Emanu-El.
 He advocated for restoration of the Bar Mitzvah ceremony and criticized the Union Prayer Book, advocating for a return to the traditional prayer book.
 The disagreement over this issue led him to resign from Congregation Emanu-El that year.
 From 1911–12 he was Rabbi of the Conservative Congregation B'nai Jeshurun.